dolmios/eslint-config-dolmios/README.md

 ### Setting Up ESLint
 1.  **Create an ESLint Configuration File**: In the root of your project, create a file named  `eslint.config.js`.

-2.  **Import and Extend the Configuration**: Add the following content to  `eslint.config.mjs`  to use the  `eslint-config-dolmios`  configuration:
+2.  **Import and Extend the Configuration**: Add the following content to  `eslint.config.js`  to use the  `eslint-config-dolmios`  configuration:

 ```js